By Matt Ward

 The breakdown happens by decomposition, which is an oxygen-intensive process.
 It is easy to kill too much vegetation at a time and this can cause an oxygen depletion event which can easily lead to a partial or catastrophic fish kill.
 This risk is multiplied in the heat of summer when water’s oxygen carrying capacity is already strained.

-The last category of vegetation is floating vegetation.
+The last category of pond weeds is floating vegetation.
 This can range from duckweed to water hyacinth or the infamous giant Salvinia.

 Some of these plants are native and many are exotic invasives.